AlexArellanoATX/Election_Analysis/README.md

 * The winner of the election based on popular vote was: Diana DeGette, who received 272,892 votes, which was 73.8% of all the votes cast in this election.

-**The output file we created, contains answers to the questions the Colorado Board of Elections was interested in seeing:**
+**Our code prints out the election audit information requested by the Colorado Board of Elections:**

 ![Text_file](./Additional_resources/Text_file_created_for_COBoardElections.png)

 ## Election Audit Summary
 The analysis of the election data determines the winner of the election, as well as breaking down the votes received by each candidate and calculates the percentage of the total votes cast.
 This analysis also looks at voter turnout in each of the the 3 counties in the precint that was analyzed.
 The code written for this analysis can be used with to analyze and audit other elections, and since this code is written using the very versatile Python language, it can be modified to look at additional data as well as different datasets and extract valuable insights.